dlcorporation/openbazaar/CONTRIBUTING.md

 ## Communications
 We maintain a [blog](https://blog.openbazaar.org/).
-Check back often for important release and feature announcement.
+Check back often for important release and feature announcements.

 We don't often use a development mailing list like most open source projects.
 The best way to reach the development team is through IRC, on #openbazaar at Freenode.